 - Skills, Hobbies, & Variety classes

-- Performing Arts, Dance, & Music classes
+- Performing Arts, Dance and Music classes

-- Sports & Athletics classes
+- Sports and Athletics classes

 In addition to seasonal programs, the Deerfield Park District Preschool operates inside Jewett Park Community Center.
 Our dedicated, experienced teachers are professional educators, committed to helping children develop to their fullest potential.
 Check the Preschool section of the website for further details.

 How can you help make your child’s playtime at the park district even better?